Pramilashanmugam/groovemates_frontend/README.md

 When a user likes a Post by clicking on the heart icon within the Post card, they can later access an overview page of all their liked Posts.
 This page can be reached through the navigation bar by clicking on *liked*.
 The liked Posts are displayed similarly to those on the homepage overview, with each Post presented in a card format.
 This includes the event, description, date, time, location and counts of likes, shares, comments and report.
 The page also features infinite scroll functionality, where additional Posts are loaded after scrolling through the first 10 entries, with a brief display of a spinner indicating the loading process.
 In mobile view, the most active profiles are displayed above the Posts, while in desktop view, they are displayed alongside the Posts. <br>

 - **Displaying an overview of Shared Posts**<br>
-When a user clicks the share icon the share counts increases by one and the post will get posted to the Shared Post link which can be reached on the navigation bar.
+When a user clicks the share icon the share counts increases by one and the post will get posted on the Shared Post link which can be reached on the navigation bar.
+Users a restricted to share a Post only once, if they attempt to share more than once a message will displayed you cannot share more than once.
 The Shared Posts are displayed similarly to those on the homepage overview, with each Post presented in a card format.
-This includes the event, description, date, time, location and counts of shares, likes,, comments and report.
+This includes the event, description, date, time, location and counts of shares, likes, comments and report, additionally it also show the list of user's name who have shared the post on top of the post.
 The page also features infinite scroll functionality, where additional Posts are loaded after scrolling through the first 10 entries, with a brief display of a spinner indicating the loading process.
 In mobile view, the most active profiles are displayed above the Posts, while in desktop view, they are displayed alongside the Posts.

 - **Displaying an Overview of Posts from followed Users**<br> As a user, you can view an overview of all Posts created by the users you follow.
 This page can be reached through the navigation bar by clicking the link  *Feed* in the Navbar.
 This page showcases Posts created by the followed users, presented in a card format similar to the homepage overview.
 Each card includes essential details such as the event, description, date, time, location and counts of shares, likes, comments and report.